WilliamsStudentsOnline/onboarding-frontend/README.md

 - If you don't follow the download instructions [here](https://nodejs.org/en/) based on your OS

 If you don't have Yarn installed
-- If you have brew installed type `npm install --global yarn`  in a terminal
+- Type `npm install --global yarn`  in a terminal

 Now you are ready for onboarding!